-- (F) Retroactive review of Medical Bills - (1) All medical bills paid by a payer shall be considered final at twelve months after the date of the original explanation of benefits unless: - (a) a hearing is requested within the twelve month period, and - (b) the requesting provider is notified that the payment is being contested and the matter is going to hearing. - (2) If the payer conducts a retroactive review to recover overpayments from a provider based on medical reasons, the payer shall have the bill and all supporting documentation reviewed by a physician or other health care professional as defined in Rule 16-5(A)(1)(a), who holds a license and is in the same or similar specialty as would typically manage the medical condition, procedures, or treatment under review.
-The payer shall send the billing party written notice that shall include all of the notice requirements set forth in 16-11(A)(1) and shall also include: - (a) Reference to each item of the bill where payer seeks to recover overpayments; and - (b) Clear and persuasive medical reason(s) for seeking recovery of overpayment(s).
-The explanation shall include the citing of appropriate statutes, rules, and/or other documents supporting the payer's reason for seeking to recover overpayment.
+- (F) Retroactive review of Medical Bills - (1) All medical bills paid by a payer shall be considered final at 12 months after the date of the original explanation of benefits unless the provider is notified that: - (a) A hearing is requested within the 12 month period, or - (b) A request for utilization review has been filed pursuant to § 8-43-501. - (2) If the payer conducts a retroactive review to recover overpayments from a provider based on medical reasons, the payer shall have the bill and all supporting documentation reviewed by a physician or other health care professional as defined in 16-5(A)(1)(a), who holds a license and is in the same or similar specialty as would typically manage the medical condition, procedures, or treatment under review.
+The payer shall send the billing party written notice that shall include all of the notice requirements set forth in 16-11(A)(1) and shall also include: - (a) Reference to each item of the bill where payer seeks to recover overpayments; - (b) Clear and persuasive medical reason(s) for seeking recovery of overpayment(s).
+The explanation shall include the citing of appropriate statutes, rules, and/or other documents supporting the payer's reason for seeking to recover overpayment; and - (c) Evidence that these payments were in fact made to the provider. - (3) If the payer conducts a retroactive review to recover overpayments from a provider based on non-medical reasons, the payer shall send the billing party written notice that shall include all of the notice requirements set forth in 16-11(A)(1) and shall also include: - (a) Reference to each item of the bill where payer seeks to recover overpayments; - (b) Clear and persuasive reason(s) for seeking recovery of overpayment(s).
+The explanation shall include the citing of appropriate statutes, rules, and/or other documents supporting the payer's reason for seeking to recover overpayment; and - (c) Evidence that these payments were in fact made to the provider. - (4) In the event of continued disagreement, the parties may follow dispute resolution and adjudication procedures available through the Division or Office of Administrative Courts. - (G) An injured worker shall never be required to directly pay for admitted or ordered medical benefits covered under the Workers' Compensation Act.
+In the event the injured worker has directly paid for medical services that are then admitted or ordered as covered under the Workers' Compensation Act, the payer shall reimburse the injured worker for the amounts actually paid for authorized services within 30 days after receipt of the bill.
+If the actual costs exceed the maximum fee allowed by the Medical Fee Schedule, the payer may seek a refund from the medical provider for the difference between the amount

-- (c) Evidence that these payments were in fact made to the provider. - (3) If the payer conducts a retroactive review to recover overpayments from a provider based on non-medical reasons, the payer shall send the billing party written notice that shall include all of the notice requirements set forth in 16-11(A)(1) and shall also include: - (a) Reference to each item of the bill where payer seeks to recover overpayments; and - (b) Clear and persuasive reason(s) for seeking recovery of overpayment(s).
-The explanation shall include the citing of appropriate statutes, rules, and/or other documents supporting the payer's reason for seeking to recover overpayment. - (c) Evidence that these payments were in fact made to the provider. - (4) In the event of continued disagreement, the parties should follow dispute resolution and adjudication procedures available through the Division or Office of Administrative Courts. - (G) An injured worker shall never be required to directly pay for admitted or ordered medical benefits covered under the Workers' Compensation Act.
-In the event the injured worker has directly paid for medical services that are then admitted or ordered as covered under the Workers' Compensation Act, the payer shall reimburse the injured worker for the amounts actually paid for authorized services within thirty (30) days after receipt of the bill.
-If the actual costs exceed the maximum fee allowed by the medical fee schedule, the payer may seek a refund from the medical provider for the difference between the amount charged to the injured worker and the maximum fee.
-Each request for a refund shall indicate the service provided and the date of service(s) involved. - (H) To the extent not otherwise precluded by the laws of this state, contracts between providers, payers and any agents acting on behalf of providers or payers shall comply with Rule 16-11.
+- charged to the injured worker and the maximum fee.
+Each request for a refund shall indicate the service provided and the date of service(s) involved. - (H) To the extent not otherwise precluded by the laws of this state, contracts between providers, payers and any agents acting on behalf of providers or payers shall comply with 16-11.